 It’s that time of the year: fall, which I think of as flu vaccination time.

 Or maybe they aren’t sure which type of seasonal flu shot to get: the regular one or one of the newer “stronger” versions, designed for older adults?

 And now that we have COVID-19 to contend with, vaccination for seasonal influenza might feel even more confusing for people.

 Don’t let yourself be confused.
 In this article, I will share with you what I know about influenza vaccination and what I’ve learned about influenza in COVID times.
-I also have updates on the new stronger flu vaccines that are now recommended for older adults.
+I also have updates on the stronger flu vaccines that are now recommended for older adults.

 This year, I agree with the CDC that it’s important for people to get their seasonal flu shot, and if you are an older adult, I recommend getting one of the three flu vaccines specifically recommended for older adults.
 (See below for more on these!)

 In “normal” pre-COVID times, the Centers for Disease Control (CDC) estimates that every year, influenza affects 9-45 million Americans, causes 140,000-810,100 hospitalizations, and results in 12,000-61,000 deaths.
 In most years, influenza vaccination does help reduce hospitalizations and deaths (I go into details below).

-And now this fall, this will be our third winter dealing with COVID-19 as well.
+And now this fall, this will be our fourth winter dealing with COVID-19 as well.
 (Plus there is now RSV!)
-As of September 2022, we still have 400-500 people dying of COVID every day, and my recent review of CDC data suggested that over 80% of the deaths are in people over age 65.
-We don’t know for sure what will happen this fall, but since COVID seems to spread more when people are indoors and in proximity to the exhalations of others, it’s certainly possible that COVID could get worse again this winter.
+As of September 2023, we still have 500-900 people dying of COVID every week, most of whom are people over age 65.
+We don’t know for sure what will happen this fall, but since COVID seems to spread more when people are indoors and in proximity to the exhalations of others, it’s likely that COVID will get worse again this winter.